droonga/droonga.org/tutorial/plugin-development/index.md

 For more details, let's read these sub tutorials:

  1. [Adapt requests and responses, to add a new command based on other existing commands][adapter].
- 2. [Handle requests on all partitions, to add a new command working around the storage][handler].
+ 2. [Handle requests on all volumes, to add a new command working around the storage][handler].
- 3. Handle requests only on a specific partition, to add a new command around the storage more smartly. (under construction)
+ 3. Handle requests only on a specific volume, to add a new command around the storage more smartly. (under construction)
  4. Distribute requests and collect responses, to add a new complex command based on sub tasks. (under construction)